Abhijit223/QUICKSHELL_Frontend/README.md

 ## Overview

 This project is a Kanban board application developed with ReactJS, designed for seamless project management.
 It integrates with the [Quicksell API](https://api.quicksell.co/v1/internal/frontend-assignment) to fetch ticket data, enabling users to interact with and organize tasks.
 Users can group and sort tickets by various criteria, offering flexibility and customization.
-See the project live at
+See the project live at [Live Link] (https://quickshell-frontend-eight.vercel.app)

 Features
 Data Management: